Video answer: Difference between uk england and great britain में क्या अन्तर है।

 Those who are looking for an answer to the question «Great britain comprises england scotland wales and what fourth country?» often ask the following questions:

-❔ When did england wales and scotland become great britain?
+❔ How did england and scotland become one country?

-- What kind of country is england scotland and wales?
+❔ What type of government is in britain scotland and wales?

-❔ When did england ireland scotland and wales become great britain?
+❔ What year did england and wales become united with scotland?

 ❔ When did england and scotland become great britain?